RESEARCH STARTER

 Therapeutic Uses

 Many health claims for astaxanthin are based on its strength as an antioxidant.
-However, scientific confidence in the medical benefits of antioxidants has waned; study after study of antioxidants such as vitamin E and beta-carotene have failed to find the hoped-for benefits.
+However, scientific confidence in the medical benefits of antioxidants has waned; study after study of antioxidants such as vitamin E and beta-carotene has failed to find the hoped-for benefits.

 Other proposed uses of astaxanthin have some marginal supporting evidence from double-blind studies.
 In one such study, thirty men with infertility were given either a placebo or 16 mg of astaxanthin daily for three months.
 The results showed possible small benefits on laboratory measures of fertility.